bp7968h/bp7968h.github.io/content/lets-write-database-from-scratch.md

 ## Overview
 Databases, we hear about them everywhere.
 They're crucial for efficiently storing, retrieving, and managing data.
 I've used databases a lot throughout my journey as a developer, but every now and then, I’d find myself wondering, `how the hell does this thing actually work?`

 To be honest, until now, I just had that curiosity but still moved on.
-But last night, I had one of those moments where I thought, `Hey, I know a bit of Rust (not an expert, haha), so why not try building one?` This project will be a great excuse to dive deeper into Rust and, more importantly, to finally understand how databases work under the hood.
+But last night, I had one of those moments where I thought, `Hey, I know a bit of Rust (not an expert), so why not try building one?` This project will be a great excuse to dive deeper into Rust and, more importantly, to finally understand how databases work under the hood.
 Plus, let's be real, I can brag about it to my friends and maybe sneak it into my resume too 😉.

 ## The Implementation Plan
 So here’s the deal: I have zero idea how databases work internally at the moment.
 I’ve browsed through some tutorials and blogs, and there’s a ton of great stuff out there.
 But this project isn’t about copying someone else's work—`it's about learning`.
 For this I will only refer to the [SQLite docs](https://www.sqlite.org/) and the [Rust standard library docs](https://doc.rust-lang.org/std/index.html).